-Just 13 miles northwest of downtown Phoenix, a retro Santa will be rocking out every night from November 6 to January 3.
-Along a mile-long drive, this animated show is a sight and sound spectacle with life-sized musical notes, Kris Kringle spinning some old school jingles, Christmas trees, and millions of colorful lights.
+Just 13 miles northwest of downtown Phoenix, a host of animals from near and far dance across the sky and swim past every night from November 23 to January 1.
+Along a mile-long drive, this animated show is a sight and sound spectacle with life-sized creatures, Christmas trees, and millions of colorful lights.
 Online reservations are required.
-World of Illumination also has an Arctic Adventure display in Tempe with a 32-foot-tall Sunny the Snowman and his tundra-bound friends.
-Tickets from $29.
+World of Illumination also has a Candy Rush display in Tempe with a gigantic gingerbread village and Rockin’ Christmas in North Phoenix with Santa running the tunes.
+Tickets from $39.99 per vehicle.

 Ahwatukee Foothills Festival of Lights, Phoenix